 A once-touted Israeli wonderkid whose career, which began at Barcelona's famed La Masia, became a globe-trotting quest for fulfillment.

-Gai Assulin was once the great hope of Israeli football, a left-footed magician who seemed destined for the very top.
-As a teenager, he made history by becoming the first Israeli to sign for FC Barcelona, joining their legendary La Masia academy.
-He trained with Lionel Messi and thrilled for Barcelona's B team, earning a senior debut in the Copa del Rey.
-But the path to Camp Nou stardom proved elusive, and Assulin embarked on a professional odyssey.
-There was a move to Manchester City, loans in England and Spain, and subsequent journeys through leagues in Israel, Greece, Kazakhstan, and Italy's lower tiers.
-His career, while not reaching the stratospheric heights once predicted, reflects the challenging reality for many prodigies and the enduring global search for a place to play the beautiful game.
+Gai Assulin became the first Israeli to sign for FC Barcelona as a teenager, joining their La Masia academy.
+The left-footed midfielder trained with Lionel Messi and played for Barcelona's B team, earning a senior debut in the Copa del Rey.
+Born in 1991, he was once considered the great hope of Israeli football.
+But the path to Camp Nou's first team proved elusive.
+Assulin then moved to Manchester City, followed by loans in England and Spain, and subsequent journeys through leagues in Israel, Greece, Kazakhstan, and Italy's lower tiers.
+His career reflects the challenging reality for many prodigies and the enduring global search for a place to play the beautiful game.
+It did not reach the stratospheric heights once predicted, yet his trajectory remains a specific story of talent, opportunity, and adaptation across European and Asian football.

 1981–1996